linux-rdma/rdma-core/providers/mlx5/man/mlx5dv_dek_create.3.md

 **mlx5dv_dek_create()** creates a new DEK with the attributes specified in *init_attr*.
 A pointer to the newly created dek is returned, which can be used for DEK query, DEK destruction and when configuring a MKey for crypto offload operations.

-An active crypto login session must be present in order to create a DEK.
+The DEK can be either wrapped or in plaintext and the format that should be used is determined by the specified crypto_login object.

+To create a wrapped DEK, the application must have a valid crypto login object prior to creating the DEK.
+Creating a wrapped DEK can be performed in two
+ways:
+1. Call **mlx5dv_crypto_login_create()** to obtain a crypto login object.
+Indicate that the DEK is wrapped by setting **MLX5DV_DEK_INIT_ATTR_CRYPTO_LOGIN** value in *comp_mask* and passing the crypto login object in *crypto_login* field of *init_attr*.
+Fill the other DEK attributes and create the DEK.

+2. Call **mlx5dv_crypto_login()** i.e., the old API.
+Supply credential, import_kek_id

+To create a plaintext DEK, the application must indicate that the DEK is in plaintext by setting **MLX5DV_DEK_INIT_ATTR_CRYPTO_LOGIN** value in *comp_mask* and passing NULL value in *crypto_login* field of *init_attr*, fill the other DEK attributes and create the DEK.

-To use the created DEK in a MKey, a valid or active crypto login session is not needed.
-Revoking the import KEK or credential that were used during the login (and therefore rendering the login session invalid) does not prevent using a created DEK.
+To use the created DEK (either wrapped or plaintext) in a MKey, a valid crypto login object or session is not needed.
+Revoking the import KEK or credential that were used for the crypto login object or session (and therefore rendering the crypto login invalid) does not prevent using a created DEK.

 **mlx5dv_dek_query()** queries the DEK specified by *dek* and returns the queried attributes in *attr*.
-An active crypto login session must be present in order to query a DEK.
+A valid crypto login object or session is not required to query a plaintext DEK.
+On the other hand, to query a wrapped DEK a valid crypto login object or session must be present.

 **mlx5dv_dek_destroy()** destroys the DEK specified by *dek*.